beambyp/smiley-hours/README.md

-Computer Enginneering Senior Project 2024
-By Chalisa Sakulwichitsinthu, Pariyakorn Kammarangkura
+Computer enginneering senior project 2024 about Psychologist consultation system By Chalisa Sakulwichitsinthu, Pariyakorn Kammarangkura from Computer engineering student at Kasetsart University